Thru-Hike Tent Materials: Silpoly vs Silnylon vs DCF

 Expensive

 DCF tents are typically more expensive than other types of tents.
-This is because they are made from a high-quality material that is in limited supply with specialized equipment being needed to even create a tent with it.
+This is because they are made from high-quality material in limited supply with specialized equipment needed to even create a tent with it.

 Noisy

-To be fully honest here, they are noisy, like can’t sleep at night when super windy noisy.
-For some, this won’t be an issue, for those who can sleep through hurricanes, but something like this can be a significant negative to making any purchase.
+To be fully honest here, they are noisy, like can’t sleep at night when it is super windy and noisy.
+For some, this won’t be an issue, for those who can sleep through hurricanes, but something like this can be a significant negative to any purchase.

 Bulky